hydra-synth/hydra/README.md

 osc(10, 0, () => (a.fft[0]*4))
   .out()
 ```
 It is possible to calibrate the responsiveness by changing the minimum and maximum value detected.
+(Represented by black lines over the fft).
 To set minimum value detected:
 ```
 a.setCutoff(4)
 ```